Tight But Loose. Huh? No, we’re not talking about your booty or your thighs!

 Another way of saying it is being on the ball, practicing your craft, and being willing to let go of how it has to show up!

-Questions to inspire and tickle your knowing…
+Questions to inspire and elicit your body’s wisdom…

 - If YOU play on the tight side of life, where can you loosen up and what can you let go of?